0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/(Witty Title Here).md

 ##  Terminology

-Before getting into specific topics, it is important to cover some critical terminology in determining how to determine whether media is a good representation of a [Week 14].
+Before getting into specific topics, it is important to cover some critical terminology in determining whether media is a good representation of a specific minority [Week 14].

 - [[Week 9]]
 - [[Week 14]]